 Details about our Community Events, Fundraisers and Social Events will be posted on our site as it becomes available.
 We invite you to learn more about all of our events and the many ways you can get involved.
 Your participation supports BIAC and the thousands of brain injury survivors and others throughout the state who rely on our programs and services.

-Art On The Move!
+Art On The Move! - ON HOLD

 This traveling art exhibit showcases original works by or about brain injury survivors and increases public awareness about brain injury.